ToyotaResearchInstitute/gauges2/README.md

 `rqt_gauges` is and `rqt` Python plugin.
 It allows to create the different types of gauges:

- - Speedometer
+ - Dial
  - Steering wheel position
  - Brake and throttle

-**Note**: This package is still not released in any ros distribution.
+**Note**: This package is still not released in any ROS distribution.

 These widget are expected to be able to subscribe to a specific topic and select a field from that topic to show on the gauge UI.
 The following features are added to this widget:

  - Show the value of the specified topic field
  - Modify the minimum and maximum value of the gauge
- - Modify the units of the speedometer
+ - Modify the units of the dial

 ## How to compile it